bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 In the above example, we're running the `my_system` system in the [`Update`] schedule.
 `Update` is one of the *standard* schedules that Bevy provides, but there are many more to choose from.
 Each standard schedule provides access to a different point of time for a single frame, allowing you to place your systems in relation to the state of the frame.
-You can read more about schedules in the dedicated [Schedules section], but for now you just need to know a couple things:
+You can read more about schedules in the dedicated [Schedules section], but for now you just need to know a couple of things:

 - By default, systems within a single schedule run in parallel.
 - Systems within a single schedule can also be explicitly ordered to run relative to each other.